rakeshakkineni/P3_Behavioral_Cloning/README.md

 ## Project File:
-model.py : Designed model for behavioral cloning project. drive.py : This is from UDACITY
+model.py : Designed model for behavioral cloning project.

+drive.py : This is from UDACITY.